Shivam1059/JavaSccript-code-journey/README.md

 # JavaSccript-code-journey
-This id my JS-code repo that is strack my JavaScript learning journey Author - Shivam Ahirwar
+This is my JS-code repo that is strack my JavaScript learning journey Author - Shivam Ahirwar